jupyter-book/mystmd/docs/table-of-contents.md

 ---
 title: Table of Contents
-description: The Table of Contents is the left-hand navigation for your site, it can be auto-generated or can be explicitly defined in a _toc.yml.
+description: The Table of Contents is the left-hand navigation for your site, it can be auto-generated or can be explicitly defined in `myst.yml`.
 thumbnail: thumbnails/table-of-contents.png
 ---

 +++

-The Table of Contents is the left-hand navigation for your site.
-It can either be auto-generated, following some simple heuristics described below, or can be explicitly defined in a `_toc.yml` using the `jb-book` format.
+The  is the left-hand navigation for your site.
+It can either be auto-generated, following some simple heuristics described below, or can be explicitly defined in the `toc` attribute of [the project frontmatter](frontmatter.md#in-a-myst-yml-file).

 ## Generating a Table of Contents